rajnathsah/rajnathsah.github.io/_posts/2019-11-03-Oracle-Pl-Sql-Questions.md

 * Everything DECODE can do, CASE can.
 There is a lot else CASE can do though, which DECODE cannot.
 * DECODE performs an equality check only.
 CASE is capable of other logical comparisons such as < > etc.
 For detailed comparison, please refer [Decode & Case](https://github.com/rajnathsah/Oracle-Scripts-and-Notes/blob/master/Notes/Decode%20and%20Case.md).

+##### 12. What is deterministic function?
+A function is called deterministic function, if function always return the same output for multiple invocation with same given input arguments.
+For more details with example, please refer [deterministic function](https://github.com/rajnathsah/Oracle-Scripts-and-Notes/blob/master/Notes/Deterministic%20function.md).